OfficeDev/teams-toolkit/templates/CONTRIBUTING.md

     > cd src
     > npm run generate ../definitions/<your-definition-file>
     ```
+1. Check the output template source code and ensure it works as expected.
+Go [How to debug templates?](#how-to-debug-templates) for more details.
-1. Commit both your definition file and your template source code.
+1. Commit both your definition file and the template source code.

 ## How to synchronize template asset changes to templates?

-Assuming every template assets are referred by at least one template.
-When updating a template asset, you must synchronize the changes to those templates that refer to this asset.
+Assuming each template asset is referenced by at least one template.
+When updating a template asset, you must apply the change to related templates.

-1. Add your changes to existing asset.
+1. Add your changes to existing template asset file.
 1. You have no need to figure out which template should be updated.
-Re-generate all templates:
+Run the following command to re-generate all templates:
     ```
     > cd src
     > npm run generate:all
     ```
 1. Commit both your asset changes and template changes.

 ## How to scaffold from pre-release templates?